University of Wisconsin Stout | Wisconsin's Polytechnic University

 Refund and Drop Policy

-If you need to drop the class before the first day of class, send a cancellation request by email to Registration and Records at: email@example.com
+If you need to drop the class before the first day of class, send a cancelation request by email to Registration and Records at: firstname.lastname@example.org

 If a student drops the course after the fifth day of class, a $15 fee will be charged in addition to the policy described below.